 Plunge Saw vs Traditional Circular Saw

 For many trade professionals we get through our doors, the plunge saw has become a staple power tool for use both in the workshop and on-site.
-However, we do still get asked “what is the difference between a plunge saw and a circular saw?” and “why does the plunge saw cost so much more?”
+However, we do still get asked “what is the difference between a plunge saw and a circular saw?”, “Plunge Saw vs Traditional Circular Saw, which should I buy?” and “why does the plunge saw cost so much more?”
 I have written this blog to highlight the fundamental differences between a circular saw and a plunge saw and explain why the plunge saw is often a better option.

 A conventional circular saw is actually a very basic design consisting of a motor, blade, blade guard and base – to adjust the depth of cut you loosen off a thumb turn nut and set the base to the depth you require to make your cut.
 As you then cut, the blade guard retracts out of the way, allowing the saw to do its job.
 The drawbacks to a circular saw however are: